Artificial Intelligence

 Apart from the compulsory subjects of the Track, you can choose, optionally, to take an elective course from the list below.
 You can choose to do one or none.

-Elective courses (2nd semester) Credits Guides
+Elective courses Credits Guides

 Contemporary History of the British Isles 6ECTS Study guide